IBM/wx-llms-powered-examples/README.md

 ## Overview

 This repository includes examples showcasing the use of IBM foundation models including **IBM Granite 3.0** in combination with concepts such as Chain-of-Thought (CoT), Reasoning & Acting (ReAct), Retrieval-Augmented Generation (RAG), AI Agents, and open-source tools like LangChain and Weaviate.
-The UI frontend is powered by Streamlit.
+The web-based UI frontend is powered by Streamlit.

 The examples currently included are: